11 Secrets to Speeding Through Airport Security

 Upgrade to a premium class

 It’s not a reason to pay hundreds more for airfare, but if you can fly business or first class, there are security perks.
 “Many airlines offer passengers access to priority security lanes if you’re flying in a premium class of service,” McNutt says.
 “The airlines differ, however, so be sure to ask when checking in.”
-Take a look at the very best airplane seat for every single need.
+If you’re in coach, though, you can still improve your situation with the very best airplane seat for every single need.

 Fly at the right time

 That might mean off-peak or even off-season.
 “Everyone knows that flying on peak dates can make security a nightmare, so try to avoid traveling on the days immediately before and after major holidays,” McNutt says.
 If you can’t travel off-peak, leave yourself extra time to travel, especially during the peak summer travel season.
-Make sure you avoid these other airport mistakes before your next flight.
+You should also avoid these other airport mistakes before your next flight.

 Monitor wait times at the airport